Photolunatic/MIUI-debloat/README.md

 ```

 # Debloating
-## Generate List of App On Phone
+## Generate a list of packages on the phone
 Run the command to get the list of apps on your phone
 ```
-./adb shell pm list packages > app.txt file -i app.txt
+./adb shell pm list packages > app.txt
 ```

 ## Custom Debloat List